(256) James Marsh and the responsibility of doing your own thing

 The C.O. forbids any more escape attempts of that kind.

-The ambience of the dream was somehow that my own attempts at yoga had led me to too isolated, unnatural and indeed dangerous a way of life, and damn near the brink.
+The ambience of the dream was somehow that my own attempts at yoga had led me to too isolated, unnatural and indeed dangerous a way of life... and one damn near the brink.
 A more wholesome, social and integrated lifestyle such as that upon which I had embarked in 1991 was much better.

 Shortly after the dream I was to see that episode of Colditz rebroadcast.
 And noted that the "crazed" and crazed escapee was Wing Commander George Marsh.